Azure-Samples/MipSDK-File-Cpp-Basic/README.md

 ### Create an Azure AD App Registration

 Authentication against the Azure AD tenant requires creating a native application registration.
 The client ID created in this step is used in a later step to generate an OAuth2 token.

+> Skip this step if you've already created a registration for previous sample.
+You may continue to use that client ID.

 1. Go to https://portal.azure.com and log in as a global admin.
 > Your tenant may permit standard users to register applications.
 If you aren't a global admin, you can attempt these steps, but may need to work with a tenant administrator to have an application registered or be granted access to register applications.